Mikopet/homeworks/bvtech/README.md

 The proxy service is still dead, so I needed to mock it locally :/

-### 3-4) Market & Events forms ~
+### 3-4) Market & Events forms ~ 2 hours

 I decided to go with `thoughtbot/administrate`.
-There is no point to create a CRUD logic again from scratch.
+There is no point in creating a CRUD logic again from scratch.
 Instead of dealing with that I can focus to proper backend business logic.
+Maybe some devops thingy.